tydeno/Ploto/README.md

 So for me I set the param to "plot".

 # FAQ
+PlotoSpawner always tells me there are no temp drives available but there is enough storage?!
+It checks if a temp drive has plotting in progress by checking if the drive has any Child Items in it (Files or folders).
+If yes, this indicates that plotting is in progress, as I mostly use completely empty drives for plotting.
+When it indicates plot in progress on a temp drive, that drive is considered as not available.
+So if you use drives that have other files in it, you need to make sure you alter Get-PlotoTempDrives function to your needs.

 Can I shut down the script when I dont want Ploto to spawn more Plots?
 Yep.
 The individual Chia Plot Jobs wont be affected by that.